Chaiyk/42_Born2BeRoot/README.md

 ### **LVM**
 Logical Volume Manager a system that manage the storage

-PV = Physical Volume, storage that is in Physical like HDD/SDD etc VG = Volume Group, storage that combine all the PV and prepare for use of LV LV = Logical Volume, storage that are ready to use in OS like C drive etc
+PV = Physical Volume, storage that is in Physical like HDD/SDD etc <br>
+VG = Volume Group, storage that combine all the PV and prepare for use of LV <br>
+LV = Logical Volume, storage that are ready to use in OS like C drive etc <br>

 ### **APT**
 Advanced Package Tool, the main command-line package manager for Debian or Debian-based Linux distributions